karaage0703/face_overlay_pyto/README.md

 # License
-This software is released under the MIT License except for `karaage_icon.png` , see LICENSE
+This software is released under the MIT License, see LICENSE

-NOT USE `karaage_icon.png` for commercial use (hobby use is OK).

 # Authors
 - karaage0703